 Groups can be individually edited and multiple specifications can be selected within each group.
 Click Add Criterion under each group to add more selections, or remove a group entirely by clicking Delete.

 The respective "Account Type" criteria is loaded automatically upon loading any of the below search fields in a report:

-- Individual Type or Organization Type
+- Individual Type or Company Type

 Once you've saved changes to your search criteria, you can specify which columns of data you want to see in your report.
 To do this, click Edit under Output Columns.